gt-tinker/qwerty/ci/build-windows/hack-for-linker-bug/README.md

   restat = $RESTAT
 ```

-This is what is responsible for creating the `.rsp` file.
-It also explains the
+This rule is what is responsible for creating the `.rsp` file.
+It also explains
-inconsistency in delimiters: [the Ninja syntax `$in_newline`][3] is hard-coded
+the inconsistency in delimiters: [the Ninja syntax `$in_newline`][3] is
-to put a newline between each prerequisite.
-Yet `$LINK_LIBRARIES` contains
+hard-coded to put a newline between each prerequisite.
+Yet `$LINK_LIBRARIES`
-space as seen above.
+is space-delimited as seen above.

 ## Workaround (Hack)

 I wanted to generate an `.rsp` file with almost exclusively newlines, which I
 suspect is more amenable to MSVC because `$in_newline` exists and was
-tailor-made for MSVC, we can hack.
-This means modifying `build.ninja` after
+tailor-made for MSVC.
+One idea would be modifying the `.rsp` file between Ninja
+creating it and invoking `link.exe`, but I could not find an easy way to do
+that.
+(I could have provided my own `link.exe` that modified response files
+before passing them along, but that sounded difficult.)
+The only option that
-CMake runs, which is normally an awful idea, but I have no better choice here
+comes to mind is modifying `build.ninja` after CMake runs, which is normally an
-given I am working with a broken toolchain.
+awful idea, but I have no better choice here given I am working with a broken
+toolchain.

 scikit-build-core is a blessing, but it complicates this, since it always runs
 `cmake` followed by `ninja` every time you run `pip install .`.
 I am not aware
 of any hooks to run code in between.
 After some thought, I resorted to using
 the `build.tool-args` configuration flag for scikit-build-core to _choose a
-different ninja file than `build.ninja`_.
-This shim ninja file (1) invokes a Python
+different ninja file than `build.ninja`_ by passing the arguments `-f
+shim.ninja` to Ninja.
+This shim ninja file (1) invokes a Python script that
-script that modifies the real `build.ninja` and then (2) invokes the real
+modifies the real `build.ninja` and then (2) invokes the real `build.ninja` by
-`build.ninja`.
-The Python script changes each `build` block for each executable
+running `ninja`.
+The Python script changes each `build` block for each
-to look like this instead of the earlier example:
+executable in the real `build.ninja` to look like this instead of the earlier
+example:

 ```ninja
 build test\test_qwerty\qwerty-test.exe: CXX_EXECUTABLE_LINKER__qwerty-test_Release test\test_qwerty\CMakeFiles\qwerty-test.dir\support\qwerty-test.cpp.obj test\test_qwerty\CMakeFiles\qwerty-test.dir\support\test_support.cpp.obj test\test_qwerty\CMakeFiles\qwerty-test.dir\test_ast.cpp.obj test\test_qwerty\CMakeFiles\qwerty-test.dir\ast_visitor\test_canonicalize.cpp.obj test\test_qwerty\CMakeFiles\qwerty-test.dir\ast_visitor\test_desugar.cpp.obj test\test_qwerty\CMakeFiles\qwerty-test.dir\ast_visitor\test_type_checking.cpp.obj test\test_qwerty\CMakeFiles\qwerty-test.dir\ast_visitor\test_flag_immat.cpp.obj gtest-prefix\src\gtest-build\lib\gtest.lib qwc.lib C$:\qwerty\llvm20\lib\LLVMSupport.lib C$:\qwerty\llvm20\lib\LLVMCore.lib C$:\qwerty\llvm20\lib\LLVMX86CodeGen.lib C$:\qwerty\llvm20\lib\LLVMX86AsmParser.lib C$:\qwerty\llvm20\lib\LLVMX86Desc.lib C$:\qwerty\llvm20\lib\LLVMX86Disassembler.lib C$:\qwerty\llvm20\lib\LLVMX86Info.lib C$:\qwerty\llvm20\lib\MLIRAffineAnalysis.lib [...]
 C$:\qwerty\llvm20\lib\LLVMMCParser.lib C$:\qwerty\llvm20\lib\LLVMMC.lib C$:\qwerty\llvm20\lib\LLVMIRReader.lib C$:\qwerty\llvm20\lib\LLVMAsmParser.lib C$:\qwerty\llvm20\lib\LLVMBitReader.lib C$:\qwerty\llvm20\lib\LLVMCore.lib C$:\qwerty\llvm20\lib\LLVMRemarks.lib C$:\qwerty\llvm20\lib\LLVMBitstreamReader.lib C$:\qwerty\llvm20\lib\LLVMTextAPI.lib C$:\qwerty\llvm20\lib\LLVMBinaryFormat.lib C$:\qwerty\llvm20\lib\LLVMTargetParser.lib C$:\qwerty\llvm20\lib\LLVMSupport.lib C$:\qwerty\llvm20\lib\LLVMDemangle.lib